North American Lutheran Church: Doctrine

 The North American Lutheran Church ordains "qualified persons, both men and women", to the ordained ministry of Word and Sacrament.
 Men and women are able to serve in every office of the church, including that of bishop.

-The Joint Commission on Theology and Doctrine of the NALC and Lutheran CORE endorsed a anti-abortion stance on abortion in the document "The Lord Is with You" – A Word of Counsel to the Church – The Sanctity of Nascent Life", on December 14, 2012.
-The North American Lutheran Church became associated with Lutherans For Life, the anti-abortion ministry of the LCMS, for the promotion of anti-abortion activism.
+The Joint Commission on Theology and Doctrine of the NALC and Lutheran CORE endorsed an anti-abortion stance in the document "The Lord Is with You" – A Word of Counsel to the Church – The Sanctity of Nascent Life", on December 14, 2012.
+The North American Lutheran Church is associated with Lutherans For Life.

+The NALC upholds traditional Christian teaching on marriage and sexual ethics.
+The confession of faith in its constitution includes the Common Confession of 2005 which states: "We believe and confess that the marriage of male and female is an institution created and blessed by God.
+From marriage, God forms families to serve as the building blocks of all human civilization and community.
+We teach and practice that sexual activity belongs exclusively within the Biblical boundaries of a faithful marriage between one man and one woman."

-The North American Lutheran Church officially disapproves of homosexual relationships and same-sex marriage.
+The NALC officially disapproves of homosexual relationships and same-sex marriage.
 Bishop Bradosky joined other religious leaders in the open letter, "Marriage and Religious Freedom: Fundamental Goods That Stand or Fall Together – An Open Letter from Religious Leaders in the United States to All Americans", released on January 12, 2012, on his support for the protection of marriage as the union between a man and a woman and in opposition to same-sex marriage.
 He was also one of the American religious leaders who signed the open letter "Free Exercise on Religion: Putting Beliefs into Practice", expressing his support for the Roman Catholic Church in its opposition to the HHS mandate.